zsnyder248/Spot-Voice-Image-Recognition/README.md

 # SpotVoiceRecognition
 ## Summer Research by Jeremy Breese and Zach Snyder with Dale Musser
 ## Goals
-1. Create a python application that runs on a raspberry pi that follows voice commands
+1. Create a python application that runs on a raspberry pi that follows string commands
     1. Stop/Estop
     2. End
     3. Power